vorlang/vor/README.md

 ## Built with Vor

 - [VorDB](https://github.com/vorlang/vordb) — a CRDT-based distributed database, the first real consumer driving Vor's language features through practical use

+## Related projects

+- [Tyn](https://github.com/tyn-os/kernel) — a minimal Rust microkernel that runs the BEAM on bare metal (no Linux).
+Vor + Tyn is the long-term vision: verified distributed systems on a purpose-built kernel.

 ## Background